Interests vs Positions (aka Wants vs. Needs)0

 The difference between interests versus positions in your own negotiation will vary, but here’s a short list of words or attributes which might help you understand the difference so you can define your own.

-- A desire (or something desired)
+- A desire or wish (or something desired)

 - A nice to have